The Thief of Baghdad

 Walsh and Hickox film jam sessions in both places, the working end of instruments, the musicians listening as they play.

 The brutal acerbity of the images is like the swift sight of a stone making ripples.
-The fragmentary structure rather anticipates Resnais’s Muriel, it suggests two simultaneous lines related to The Best Years of Our Lives and The Conformist, the home front here and there, two places at once (as in O’Neill’s A Moon for the Misbegotten or Nabokov’s Ada), in a script as tightly allusive as Les Enfants du paradis.
+The fragmentary structure rather anticipates Resnais’ Muriel, it suggests two simultaneous lines related to The Best Years of Our Lives and The Conformist, the home front here and there, two places at once (as in O’Neill’s A Moon for the Misbegotten or Nabokov’s Ada), in a script as tightly allusive as Les Enfants du paradis.

 This is correctly, we are told, appreciated by the public as a great work suggestive of the war’s end.
 Critics have been of two minds, whether to misunderstand it or dismiss it as abstruse beyond reckoning.